zhengyuntao123/FIFA_project/README.md

 We choose to tune regParam and maxIter in Linear Regression.
 By tuning regParam, we can control the degree of regularization, which deals with a trade-off between the bias and variance of the model.
 By tuning maxIter, we can make a trade-off between speed and convergence.

+Comparing the 2 PySpark models, the result of GBT is obviously better than the result of Linear Regression, which is as expected, because Linear Regression is the most simple regression model.

 ## PyTorch Models
 Reason for choosing MLP and CNN: The selection of Multi-Layer Perceptron (MLP) and Convolutional Neural Network (CNN) as our models is grounded in their widespread success across various domains, making them robust choices for regression tasks.
 These models excel in capturing intricate, non-linear relationships among diverse features within the data.